SeongGino/RetroGame350-AppRepo/README.md

 ZX Spectrum | Unreal Speccy Portable | [2013-05-13](https://github.com/SeongGino/RetroGame350-AppRepo/blob/master/Emulators/UnrealSpeccyPortable_2013-05-13.opk) | [Inactive](https://github.com/DavidKnight247/Unreal-Speccy-Emulator-GCW0-Edition) | No

 ### Index:

-Unless specified, emulators use the frontend's file explorer for ROM files, or have been modified to do so.

 *: Emulator uses its own frontend for setup and/or selection